httpsVishu/dgm-eval-gaming/detector_demo/README.md

 This catches every attack pattern built and tested in this project.
 It has not been run against a real, live self-improvement loop, only against a small, controlled example built specifically to test it.
-Consistent with the rest of this repo's findings: this raises the cost of a specific, common kind of gaming.
+Consistent with the rest of this repo's findings, this raises the cost of a specific, common kind of gaming.
 It does not close the question.